csederman/screendl/README.md

 ## Requirements

-ScreenDL was developed using Python 3.9.13 and requires the following packages:
+ScreenDL was developed using Python 3.9.13 and requires the following packages (see Installation):

 - numpy (>= 1.21)
 - pandas (>= 2.0.3)